danheberden/perform/README.md

 dfdB.fail( log, 'whatever....' );

 // and now the reveal
-perform( log, "All done bitches' )
+perform( log, 'All done bitches' )
   .when( dfdA )
   .unless( dfdB );